The Church of Jesus Christ of Latter-day Saints in Spain

 The first permanent congregation of The Church of Jesus Christ of Latter-day Saints in Spain was established in 1948.
-As of 2022, the Church reported 63,524 members in 136 congregations in Spain, making it the second largest body of Church members in Europe behind the United Kingdom.
+As of 2025, the Church reported 71,995 members in 150 congregations in Spain, making it the second largest body of Church members in Europe behind the United Kingdom.
 In 2019, Spain had the 3rd most Church members per capita among countries in Europe, behind Portugal and the United Kingdom.

 History

 No formal missionary work was performed in Spain until after the Church was officially recognized in 1968 by the Spanish government.
 The first branch (small congregation) other than among US Military staff stationed in Spain, was organized in 1968 in Madrid.
-In 1982, the Madrid and Barcelona Stakes (larger congregations) were organized.
+In 1982, the Madrid and Barcelona Stakes were organized.
 The Spain Missionary Training Center (MTC), located in the Madrid Temple complex, was established in 1999.

-Stakes and District
+Stakes and Districts

 A meetinghouse for the Church of Jesus Christ of Latter-day Saints in Azuqueca de Henares.

-As of February 2023, the LDS Church has 15 Stakes and 1 District in Spain:
+As of Jul 2026, the LDS Church has 18 Stakes and 1 District in Spain: